moonshiner/draft-ietf-dnsop-domain-verification-techniques/cname-dcv.md

+# Recommendations {#recommendations}

+## Validation Record Owner Name {#name}

+The RECOMMENDED format for a Validation Record's owner name is application-specific underscore prefix labels.
+Domain Control Validation Records are constructed by the Application Service Provider by prepending the label "`_<PROVIDER_RELEVANT_NAME>-challenge`" to the domain name being validated (e.g. "\_service-challenge.example.com").
+The prefix "_" is used to avoid collisions with existing hostnames and to prevent the owner name from being a valid hostname.

+If an Application Service Provider has an application-specific need to have multiple validations for the same label, multiple prefixes can be used, such as "`_<FEATURE>._<PROVIDER_RELEVANT_NAME>-challenge`".

+An Application Service Provider may also specify prepending a random token to the owner name of a validation record, such as "`_<RANDOM_TOKEN>._<PROVIDER_RELEVANT_NAME>-challenge`".
+This can be done either as part of the challenge itself ({{cname-dcv}}), to support multiple Intermediaries ({{multiple}}), or to make it harder for a third party to scan what Application Service Providers are being used by a given domain name.

+## Time-bound checking

+One exception is if the record is being used as part of a delegated domain control validation setup ({{delegated}}); in that case, the CNAME record that points to the actual validation TXT record cannot be removed as long as the User is still relying on the Intermediary.

 # CNAME Records for Domain Control Validation {#cname-dcv}

 CNAME records MAY be used instead of TXT records where specified by Application Service Providers to support Users who are unable to create TXT records.
 Two forms of this are common: including the random token in the owner name of a validation record, or including the random token as a part of the CNAME target.
 This approach has a number of limitations relative to using TXT records.